What do project managers actually need to know to activate meaningful metrics?

 True Nature of Microsoft Project

-One of the beauties of Microsoft Project is that it is an open architecture into which an organizational process can be woven.
+One of the beauties of Microsoft Project is that it provides an open architecture for your organization’s processes.
 However, when it comes to EV, an open architecture is not always the best answer.
-Many EV tools are built around a regimented process that may make them difficult to work with, but as a whole, are better equipped to properly report EV metrics.
-This process discipline is paramount to ensuring the EV metrics reported are sound, consistent, and meaningful.
+Many EV tools are built around a regimented process that may make them difficult to work with, but as a whole, they’re better equipped to properly report EV metrics.
+Having a process discipline is paramount to ensuring your EV metrics are sound, consistent, and meaningful.

-So what constitutes the best practice for schedule status when calculating EV?
+What exactly constitutes the best practice for schedule status when calculating EV?
 First, the status date must be set to calculate the metrics (another Microsoft Project requirement).
-Typically, the status date is set to the date that the status gathered is valid.
-Tasks updates are made only up to the status date and planned work is then scheduled after this status date.
+Typically, it’s valid to set the status date to the date that the status is actually gathered.
+Tasks updates are made only up to the status date, and planned work is then scheduled after this status date.
 There should be no work planned in the past nor any completed work in the future.
-(Note: You have a pass on this if you happen to own a DeLorean containing a flux capacitor in your possession).
-For complete or in progress tasks, you must also provide proper application of EV.
-If you plan to use %complete as the EV basis, then updates of percent complete will calculate EV.
-Personally, I am not a big fan of this as duration changes will influence the completion percentage and hence the EV.
-If you plan to use the Physical %complete (which I recommend) then this field must be properly updated based on the planned EV credit methods from the planning process.
+(Note: You get a pass on this only if you happen to own a DeLorean containing a flux capacitor.)
+For complete or in-progress tasks, you must also properly apply EV.
+If you plan to use “% Complete” as the EV basis, then updates of “% Complete” will calculate EV.
+Some of our PMs are not fans of this idea since duration changes will influence the completion percentage and hence the EV.
+If you plan to use the “Physical % Complete” (recommended), then this field must be properly updated based on the EV credit methods assigned during the planning process.